medic/medic-docs/configuration/transitions.md

 Note that we are using Mustache templates for our message templates (anything with `{{}}`), and they use a `.` notation to access items in an array (e.g. `new_reports.1`) rather than a `[]` notation as in conventional javascript (`new_reports[1]`).

+For performance reasons the `num_reports_threshold` cannot exceed 100.

 ### Registration